Complexity

 summary: ClassVar[str] = 'Forbid modules with too many imports.'

-class TooManyModuleMembersViolation(node=None, text=None, baseline=None)[source]
+final class TooManyModuleMembersViolation(node=None, text=None, baseline=None)[source]

 Bases: SimpleViolation